openresty/lua-nginx-module/README.markdown

  -- mymodule.lua
  local _M = {}

- -- this following line is bad since ngx.ctx is a per-request -- data while this `ctx` variable is on the Lua module level -- and thus is per-nginx-worker. local ctx = ngx.ctx
+ -- the following line is bad since ngx.ctx is a per-request -- data while this `ctx` variable is on the Lua module level -- and thus is per-nginx-worker. local ctx = ngx.ctx